I'm here! Life update

 1-2 cloves garlic

-1 pablano pepper and any other peppers you might want to add for spicyness/flavor
+1 pablano pepper and any other peppers you might want to add for spicyness/flavor3 pieces of bacon

 1/4 tsp of cumin